Aloncifras/Folder-to-PDF/README.md

-# Folder2PDF: Take the root of all your docs and make a single PDF for easier scraping
+# Folder2PDF

 Easily merge and convert multiple Word documents from a directory (including subfolders) into a single PDF file while preserving formatting, images, and content.
-This Python script simplifies bulk conversion and document organization.
-*(For now only DOC and DOCX, you can request more file formats if needed)
+This Python script simplifies bulk conversion and document organization. \*(For now only DOC and DOCX, you can request more file formats if needed)

 ## Features

-- **Root Folder Selection**: Prompt the user to select a folder containing `.doc` and `.docx` files on its branches.
+- **Folder Selection**: Prompt the user to select a folder containing `.doc` and `.docx` files.
 - **File Merging**: Combines all Word documents in the folder into a single Word file, ensuring page breaks between documents.
 - **PDF Conversion**: Converts the merged Word file into a single PDF file.
 - **User-Friendly Interface**: Utilizes `Tkinter` and `ctypes` to provide prompts and notifications.